alexrudy/alexrudy.org/_drafts/python-setup.md

 1. Rely on your system package manager to install multiple versions of python (e.g. `brew` or `apt-get`).
 This is fine, but it can be diffcult to control exactly which version of python you are working against, and even more difficult to run code against 2 different versions of e.g. python3.
 2. Use the builtin [venv](https://docs.python.org/3/library/venv.html), or [virtualenv](https://virtualenv.pypa.io/), or [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/).
 I've used all of these tools before, but I prefer having pyenv manage all of my python versions in one place.
 3. [Conda](https://docs.conda.io/) is a tool for managing lots of aspects of python environments and scientific computing environments.
 Its a bit simpler than this setup, but can be a bit trickier to customize in my experience, and does some non-standard things (like bundling a lot of common shell tools).
-Its great for perfectly consistent environments, but heavy handed for my needs.
+Its great for perfectly consistent environments, but heavy handed for my needs, and hard to tune or strip down to just what I want.

 Any of these might work for you -- go for it!
 I'm not saying these tools are bad, just that they aren't in my current arsenal.